rnayabed/taurus/README.md

 ## TODO

+- Create setup script for Windows
 - Provide option to download prebuilt RISC-V GCC toolchain directly
-- Create setup script for Windows
-- Create all-in-one tool to upload programs to Aries boards
 - Allow LLVM toolchain to be used instead of only GCC
 - Avoid GNU extensions to allow usage of RISC-V LLVM toolchain
 - Documentation